ZackJorquera/petsc-rs/README.md

 PETSc is intended for use in large-scale application projects, many ongoing computational science projects are built around the PETSc libraries.
 PETSc is easy to use for beginners.
 Moreover, its careful design allows advanced users to have detailed control over the solution process. `petsc-rs` includes a large suite of parallel linear, nonlinear equation solvers and ODE integrators that are easily used in application codes written in Rust.
 PETSc provides many of the mechanisms needed within parallel application codes, such as simple parallel matrix and vector assembly routines that allow the overlap of communication and computation.
 In addition, PETSc includes support for parallel distributed arrays useful for finite difference methods.

+Note, `petsc-rs` is a work in progress, so expect that a lot of functionality will be missing.
+Furthermore, many existing functions and structs may be incorrect wrappers to the C API and/or subject to change in the future.

 ## Usage

 To use `petsc-rs` from a Rust package, the following can be put in your `Cargo.toml`.
 Note, `petsc-rs` is supported for rust 1.54 and above.